euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was studying more Object Oriented Javascript and ES6.

 **Thoughts**: Modern Javascript is a bit confusing at right now, I think that some points does not make sense.

+### Day 15: December 22, 2020

+**Today's Progress**: Today I was studying more ES6 features, let, const, read-only variables, arrow functions, rest and spread operators, destructor assignment...

+**Thoughts**: These things makes more sense today, but I realy need to put it on a real project to be confident that I've catched.